≡ Menu

 Psoriatic Arthritis Defined:

-Psoriatic Arthritis is a type of arthritis that is only going to affect someone who has also been diagnosed with Psoriasis (a skin disorder characterized by red patches of skin topped with silvery scales).
+Psoriatic Arthritis is a type of Arthritis that will only affect someone who has also been diagnosed with Psoriasis (a skin disorder characterized by red patches of skin topped with silvery scales).
+In fact, most folks (but not all) who end up being diagnosed with Psoriatic Arthritis will first develop Psoriasis and then only later begin to suffer from joint problems.

 Symptoms of Psoriatic Arthritis may include: